PriyankaKanthale94/alerts/LoggingCLFDOwn.md

 When the `clf-otlp` forwarder is unreachable:

 * Log forwarding to external destinations, specifically the OTLP and Splunk HEC outputs configured on the `clf-otlp` forwarder, may experience problems.
-* Cluster and application observability is severely degraded because the pipeline is down.

 ## Diagnosis